stephenlaichaowen/pokedex-nuxtjs/README.md

 # Pokedex App

-> This project is the clone of [Build a Pokedex with NextJS and Tailwind CSS - SSR vs SSG](https://github.com/jamesqquick/nextjs-pokedex-with-tailwind-css), the original project is built with Nextjs, I built it with Nuxtjs.
+> This project is the clone of [Build a Pokedex with NextJS and Tailwind CSS - SSR vs SSG](https://github.com/jamesqquick/nextjs-pokedex-with-tailwind-css), the original project is built with Nextjs, and I built it with Nuxtjs.

 ## Technology
 - Frontend: Nuxtjs + SSR